jsfix-ci/hue-radar/README.md

 - Can produce a comprehensive color audit report for you.

 ## Installation

+> _Note: This has only been tested on NodeJS v12+.
+It is unlikely to work on versions below this._

 Install the tool in your project, or (optionally) you can do it globally.